SofaComplianceRobotics/Emio.demo_sensing/assets/labs/demo_sensing/demo_sensing.md

 ## Sensing

 Emio can be use as a sensor.
-In this lab we fix the motor to a desired configuration.
+In this demo we fix the motor to a desired configuration.
 We chose a configuration that let us use Emio as a joystick.
-We track the position of the effector using a marker and the depth camera.
+On the real device, we track the position of the effector using a marker and the depth camera.
-The problem we want to solve is to retreive the force applied by the user on the effector of Emio.
+The problem we want to solve is to retrieve the force applied by the user on the effector of Emio.
+To achieve this, we solve the inverse problem in simulation.

+We can then use Emio as a joystick and ROS2 to control a turtle in the [TurtleSim](https://docs.ros.org/en/jazzy/Tutorials/Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim.html) simulation environment.

 ### Turtle sim demo